rhoen/nycBNB/README.md

 [heroku]:

 ## Minimum Viable Product
-nycBNB is a clone of airBNB built on Rails and Backbon with a focus on NYC property.
+nycBNB is a clone of airBNB built on Rails and Backbone with a focus on NYC property.
 Users can:
 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->

 - [ ] Create accounts